This series of workshops takes place in our Rekindle Workshop, upstairs in the Boys’ High building at The Arts Centre, 28 Worcester Boulevard

 Further information will be sent out before the weekend - including what to bring, the timetable and what to expect.

 The timetable will allow time for rest/lunch in between workshops.
+It also finishes in time for those wishing to catch an afternoon/evening flight on Monday.

 About your tutors